-ANALYSIS: Plot by hand (preferably on the same graph) the displacement y_i (vertical axis) versus the mass m_i (horizontal axis) for both the rubber band and spring.
+ANALYSIS: Plot the force of the spring $F_s = mg$ (vertical axis) versus the displacement y (horizontal axis) for both the rubber band and the spring.
+The plot can be by hand or on the computer.
 Is the plot for the band linear?
 What about for the spring?
 Add a best fit line to the spring points.
-From the slope of this graph $(m_i g = |ky_i|)$, obtain a value for the spring constant k in units of N/m.
+From the slope of this graph $(F_s = ky)$ , obtain a value for the spring constant k in units of N/m.